Grays Point

 Table Chart PROFILE FAQ

-Grays Point's dwelling structures, as per the latest Census evaluation, consisted of 98.4% houses and 1.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-Home ownership in Grays Point stood at 46.4%, with 47.3% of dwellings mortgaged and 6.3% rented.
-The median monthly mortgage repayment was $3,033, while the median weekly rent figure was $630.
-Nationally, Grays Point's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.
+Grays Point's dwelling structure, as per the latest Census data, consisted of 98.4% houses and 1.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Grays Point stood at 46.4%, with the rest being mortgaged (47.3%) or rented (6.3%).
+The median monthly mortgage repayment was $3,033, higher than Sydney metro's average of $2,427.
+The median weekly rent figure in Grays Point was $630, compared to Sydney metro's $470.
+Nationally, Grays Point's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing